PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Employment should be money loss also in a situation when employee does not bring money to the employer with his work.
+* Employment as itself could be a money loss also in a situation when employee does not bring money to the employer with his work.
 Artificial and fake employment is one of threats of modern world.
 * Sample for a money loss with "unknown way" could be a situation when Social Network App (Mobile Phone) allows digital payments.
 Person with simple action could make investment to unknown entity and investment always contain risks. [lb.lt](https://www.lb.lt/lt/naujienos/lietuvos-bankas-kaip-neprarasti-pinigu) provide ideas how to keep money safe and sound.
 * Does scammed person has some kind of insurance for investment(s)?
-Law enforcement should know it all.
+Law enforcement require to know it all.
 ```

 ```